robin-thomas/nubox/README.md

 # Known issues:
 * **NuCypher** - You cannot download same file twice: https://github.com/nucypher/nucypher/issues/833
 * **Infura IPFS** - it might throw 504 or gateway errors while trying to upload or download a file.
 Certain times, it'll be quite slow.
+* The demo is hosted on free Heroku server, [which goes to sleep regularly](https://blog.heroku.com/app_sleeping_on_heroku).
+So it can be a bit slow to download all the frontend files initially.

 **Free Software, Hell Yeah!**